State / Territory Benefits - Mississippi

 Eligibility: Veterans must have on their person proof of age, residency and 100% service-connected disability rating while engaged in hunting or fishing.

-Non Resident Armed forces 14-Day Hunting/Fishing License: Applicants must provide a current military identification card showing that the applicant is an active member of the United States Armed Forces (excluding Reserves and the National Guard).
-Each applicant may only purchase two (2), Non-Resident Armed Forces 14-Day Hunting/Fishing License during a license year.
+Non Resident Armed Forces 14-Day Hunting/Fishing License: Applicants must provide a current military identification card showing that the applicant is an active member of the United States Armed Forces (excluding Reserves and the National Guard).
+Each applicant may only purchase two (2), Non-Resident Armed Forces 14-Day Hunting/Fishing License during a license year for $34.29 each.

 Exemption from jury duty: Any member of the Mississippi National Guard on active duty shall be exempt from jury duty upon presenting a current written statement from his superior officer that such jury service will be likely to interfere with his military duties.